ShuaiRen711/ShuaiRen711.github.io/_pages/cv.md

 Education
 ======
-* M.S. in School of Data Science , GitHub University, 2024
+* M.S. in School of Data Science
-* B.S. in School of Automation, Northwestern Polytechnical University, 2020
+* B.S. in School of Automation

 Work experience
 ======